mattyowl/AIMS-DISCnet-2018/Tutorial.md

 light curve data from the Kepler satellite.
 This exercise could be done in an IPython/Jupyter notebook file, but we're going to set it up as a full-blown Python application, to show how you would do that.
 Why?
-Because if you eventually end up analysing big data sets, you won't be running them in IPython notebooks... e.g., in this case, we might eventually want to run the code in parallel on thousands of light curves at the same time, on a cluster using MPI.
+Because if you eventually end up analysing big data sets, you won't be running them in IPython notebooks -  e.g., in this case, we might eventually want to run the code in parallel on thousands of light curves at the same time, on a cluster using MPI.